 In addition, the Prime Broker may from time to time utilise any assets of a Sub-Fund consisting of securities held by or to the order of the Prime Broker for the Prime Broker's own purposes.
 All right, title and interest in the relevant securities shall pass to the Prime Broker and the Sub-Fund shall only be entitled to receive equivalent securities.
 In the event of an insolvency of the Prime Broker, the Sub-Fund might not be able to recover the entire value of the relevant securities.
-However, in the event of an insolvency of the Prime Broker, the Sub-Fund will be entitled to set off the amounts due to the Prime Broker against the Prime Broker's debts to it.
+However, in the event of an insolvency of the Prime Broker against the Prime Broker's debts to it.